stevenayers/opensearch/README.md

 # clamber
-A distributed system designed to crawl the internet, fronted by a d3js sitemap for visualisation.
+A distributed system designed to crawl the internet.

 Proposed tech stack:
 - Golang